A chair to die in

 'I want to die in this chair.'

 Well, he has nothing to say about that at the moment.
+I purr like the aforementioned cat.
 The world is perfect.
 Almost.
 It would be even better if the chair was in a different place: on a wooden platform in the sea near Saparua.

 I close my eyes and let myself be transported to my father's dilapidated jetty.
-Time and distance are so easy to bridge when you surrender.
+Time and distance are so easily bridged in the domain of memory.
 With a snap of my fingers I am a kid again and thousands of miles away.

 Not all planks could be trusted, you could just fall through them.
 The jetty extended far into the water, between the crooked water roots of the mangrove.
 There was no beach.
 As if I can touch him again, I see my father climbing the steps out of the water, diving goggles in front of his face, his harpoon in his hand.